Finally, the Breakthrough Self-Help You've Been Looking For

 (Hint: This is what normal people do with their lives.)

 Good question.
-It means organizing your everyday life around activities which bring pleasure; that make you feel alive.
+It means organizing your everyday life around activities that bring pleasure, that make you feel alive.
 Your FUCK YES activities.

 This also means you don't have to find the perfect job to find happiness.
 You can live for the weekends, as long as the weekends make you feel alive.

 (Update: Research shows that the happiest people focus more on others than themselves.
 So do your fun activities, but always include others and make sure they are having fun too!
-Best way to do that?
-Keep joining groups until you find one you like.)
+The best way to do that?
+Keep joining groups until you find one you like or make one yourself.)

-The study notes that a lot of the positive that come from this are the things you are looking for.
+The study notes that a lot of the positives that come from this are the things you are looking for.

 - Better relationships (probably from all the face time and fun the people in the activities are having together)